Emergency and Hospital

 Do you know where I can get used equipment?

 Please do not contact the ski club about used equipment.
 We don’t keep track or facilitate connections for used equipment.
 We strongly recommend you buy new equipment so you can actually enjoy cross-country skiing!
 Matching boots with bindings is a challenge when it comes to used equipment.
 We recommend you avoid three-pin bindings all together.
 If have to go with used, try asking your friends, searching Kijiji, going to Mountain Equipment Co-op’s Gear Swap page or try the used sports equipment store in Pembroke.
 Also note that buying used equipment isn’t necessarily going to be less expensive than buying new.
 There are lots of great starter packages at retail stores.
 Do your homework.

 Can I walk, hike or bike the trails in other seasons?

 No. Absolutely not.
 Anyone attempting to access the trails at other times of year will be trespassing.
 Trying to access the trails outside of December to March will also negatively impact our relationship with landowners.
 Don’t do it.
 Try this place instead: Dacre Heights Wilderness Park.

-When are the trail clearing dates for the fall of 2022?
+When are the trail clearing dates for the fall?

 We’re all volunteers at Opeongo Nordic… including you!
 Our small ski club thrives on its active and dedicated volunteer base.
 Trail clearing happens over several weekends in the fall, outside of hunting season.